georgesturrock/CaseStudy1/CS1Markdown.md

     ## The mean GDP ranking for High income: nonOECD countries is 91.91304 .

-1. Plot the GDP for all of the countries.
+Question 4.
+Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.

 ``` r
 print(ggplot(MergeGDPandStat, aes(MergeGDPandStat$Income.Group, MergeGDPandStat$GDP_USD)) +geom_bar(stat = "identity", aes(fill = Income.Group)) +labs(x = "Income Group", y = "GDP"))